 There is no cookie-cutter blockchain model or architecture that you can follow while designing your organizational structure.
 Each of the models has its own perks and downsides.
 So, the final decision is totally up to you.

-As we are talking about this issue, you should check out the popularity of the blockchain models that most of the rising companies are focusing on this year.
+As we are talking about this issue, you should check out the popularity of the blockchain business models that most of the rising companies are focusing on this year.
 Take a look at a table below –

 |Sl.
 No.||Blockchain Model||Percentage of Enterprises Focusing on It|